J. Paul Getty: Media portrayals

 Rudy De Luca portrayed Getty in the 1991 Mel Brooks film Life Stinks, in which Brooks plays a real estate tycoon who takes a bet that he can't live in the streets as a derelict for a month.
 Several times in the film he runs into a homeless man who claims to be Getty in a similar situation, but neither believes the other.
 It is never confirmed whether this character was supposed to actually be Getty or just a homeless person with a personality disorder, but he is credited as "J. Paul Getty".

 Christopher Plummer portrayed Getty in the 2017 film All the Money in the World, which dramatizes his grandson's kidnapping.
 Getty was originally portrayed by Kevin Spacey, but after sexual misconduct allegations surfaced against Spacey before the film premiered, Plummer refilmed Spacey's scenes.
 For his performance, Plummer received an Academy Award nomination for Best Supporting Actor.
 The kidnapping is dramatized in the first season of the American anthology drama series Trust, in which Donald Sutherland portrays Getty.

+In 1972, Getty himself appeared in a 30-second television commercial for the E.F.
+Hutton brokerage firm.
+Filmed at Sutton Place, the commercial ran on U.S. television for five years.